 Awards and Recognition

 Over the years, Sunshine Village has been honored by numerous business and human service organizations for its success.
-Most recently we were honored with: an “Employer of Choice” Award by the Employers Association of the Northeast, a “Humanitarian Award” by Jericho The Bureau for Exceptional Children and Adults, and “Nonprofit of the Year” Award by Chicopee Chamber of Commerce.
+Most recently, we were honored with: an “Employer of Choice” Award by the Employers Association of the Northeast, a “Humanitarian Award” by Jericho The Bureau for Exceptional Children and Adults, and “Nonprofit of the Year” Award by Chicopee Chamber of Commerce.
+Sunshine Village maintains memberships and members of the management team promote the organization and its mission through participation in business, non-profit, civic and trade organizations, including: Greater Chicopee Chamber of Commerce, West of the River Chamber of Commerce, Providers’ Council, Association of Developmental Disabilities Providers, Human Service Forum, Employers Association of the Northeast, Human Resource Management Association of Western Massachusetts and MassHire Hampden County Workforce Board.